DhiyaneshGeek/DhiyaneshGeek.github.io/_posts/2021-05-08-demystifying-insecure-deserialisation-on-JSF-application.md

 Note: ysoserial can be downloaded from <https://jitpack.io/com/github/frohoff/ysoserial/master-SNAPSHOT/ysoserial-master-SNAPSHOT.jar>

+* We need to find the payload type in-order to use the ysoserial tool.

 <p align="center"><strong>Vulnerability Detection</strong></p>

 Step 1: Intercept the request of the application and send the request to **DS - Manual Testing** .